The Xiaomi M365 Pro electric scooter is one of the most beloved electric scooters of all time.

 The end result is a beautiful looking, shiny new electric scooter.

-Expect to pay over $550, getting a lower price would be surprising.
-The price you get in online stores will depend on your country, shipping, and whether you want warranty included.
+Expect to pay around $550, getting a lower price would be surprising.
+The price you get in online stores will depend on your country, shipping, and whether you want a warranty included.